 |Average household income:||$45,202|

-Batesville is the second oldest city in Mississippi, and it has a decent Main Street economy.
+Batesville is the second oldest city in Mississippi and has a decent Main Street economy.
 Also of note in the town is the zoo and golf course, but that’s about it.
-It seems to be a really quiet town at first glance, but dark things lie beneath the surface.
+At first glance, it seems to be a really quiet town, but dark things lie beneath the surface.

 Batesville has some of the highest property and violent crime rates in Mississippi, with a startlingly high number of rapes in recent years.
-Larceny is off the charts too, so keep an eye on your belongings and make sure to lock your car doors.
+Larceny is also off the charts, so keep an eye on your belongings and lock your car doors.

 Most of Batesville’s crime seems to be concentrated in the southwest area of the town, whereas the southeast side doesn’t see as many crimes.
 This doesn’t mean to let your guard down, though!